 - On iPhone, you need to access the App Library.
-To do this on a new iPhone, you need to swipe left until you reach the App Library.
+To do this on a new iPhone like the iPhone 15, you need to swipe left until you reach the App Library.
 From there, you can search for your app.
 However, older Apple phones don’t have an App Library – instead, the app will be placed on one of your screens adjacent to the home screen.
 You’ll need to swipe left or right from the home screen until you find it.

 Uninstalling an app

 To uninstall an app, you first need to locate it on your home screen or in your Apps Drawer or Apps Library, as we explained above.